Medical Negligence Attorneys with the Experience to Fight for Victims of Hospital Acquired Sepsis

 If you or a member of your family have suffered from a hospital-acquired infection, such as sepsis (or pneumonia), you may have a valid claim for damages.
 The attorneys at E. Stewart Jones Hacker Murphy have the experience to handle your medical claim.
 And while we are experts at negotiating an appropriate settlement, we also have the skill, resources, and tenacity to take your case to trial if necessary.

-One of the most highly respected law firms in upstate New York and the Capital District, we have been representing clients for more than a hundred years.
+One of the most highly respected law firms in upstate New York and the Capital District, we have been representing clients for more than 125 years.
 Our law practice has truly stood the test of time.
 Make the right call.
 Call us now at (518) 663-6015 or complete our online form.
 The E. Stewart Jones Hacker Murphy law firm has an attorney available to assist clients 24 hours a day, seven days a week, 365 days a year – even on holidays.